 Social Security Number

 Upon hire, students without a Social Security number on file must supply one to the University for wage reporting to the IRS.
 This may be completed by bringing one’s Social Security card or receipt along with a change of personal data form to Student Enrollment Services (Lone Mountain, 2nd floor) or Student Employment (LM 202/204).
 An international student who does not have a Social Security number may refer to the ISSS website and our International Student Employee Checklist for information on applying for a Social Security number.

 Complete Financial Aid Requirements

 Federal Work-Study (FWS) and Campus Job Opportunity (CJOB) recipients must complete all financial aid requirements in order to begin employment.
 (These requirements may be found under the “Self-Service” and “Financial Aid” tabs of MyUSF.)
 For more information about the FWS and CJOB financial aid work awards see 'Types of Student Employment' below.

 USFWorks Work Clearance

 Types of Student Employment

 Federal Work-Study (FWS) is a federal financial aid program that helps fund the student employment wages for eligible financial aid applicants, allowing the University to offer an increased number of on-campus positions.
-FWS is provided to a limited number of federal financial aid applicants with high financial need, as determined by the Financial Aid Office and based on the information provided on the Federal Application for Federal Student Aid (FAFSA).
+FWS is provided to a limited number of federal financial aid applicants with high financial need, as determined by the Financial Aid Office and based on the information provided on the Free Application for Federal Student Aid (FAFSA).
 Students with a FWS award receive priority consideration for on-campus employment and also have the opportunity to apply for FWS-only off-campus positions listed on the Student Employment job posting board.
 A student with a FWS award is not required to seek employment, however, and may choose to decline the award.